asbjornenge/politicus/README.md

 * PID           - hash(content)
 * Type          - ENUM
                 (
+                    + MOD_SYNDICATE_ADD - Add ModerationEntry for a Syndicate
+                    + MOD_SYNDICATE_DEL - Del ModerationEntry for a Syndicate
                     + MOD_CONTENT_ADD   - Add ModerationEntry for a piece of content
                     + MOD_CONTENT_DEL   - Del ModerationEntry for a piece of content
                     + MOD_USER_ADD      - Add ModerationEntry for a User
                     + MOD_USER_DEL      - Del ModerationEntry for a User
+                    + REM_SYNDICATE     - Remove a Syndicate (and all their Bits)
                     + REM_CONTENT       - Remove a piece of content
-                    + REM_USER        - Remove a user (an all their bits)
+                    + REM_USER          - Remove a User (and all their Bits)
                     + VARIABLES         - Modify variable(s)
                     + KERNEL            - Update kernel
                 )
 * Creator       - PublicKey
 * Content       - <JSON_MATCHING_ENUM>